Take out home insurance directly

 Basic or all-risk coverage

 Through Alpina, you can purchase two coverages for your home insurance: basic coverage and all-risk coverage.
 To find the best buildings insurance, it is important to look carefully at your personal situation.
 What type of home do you have?
 What is the reinstatement value?
-There is underinsurance when the actual rebuilding value of your home is higher, than the value you have insured.
+Underinsurance occurs when the actual rebuilding value of your home is higher, than the value you have insured.
 This can cause problems in the event of a claim.
 With many insurers you can insure yourself against underinsurance.
 Often you have to fill in the reinstatement value meter at predetermined moments.
 These moments can differ from one insurer to another.

 Calculate